solana-foundation/developer-content/content/guides/dapps/cash-app.md

 that displays your account balance, a button to deposit funds into your account, and a button to withdraw funds from your account.

-In the expo template we are using, there is already similar funcitonality.
+In the expo template we are using, there is already similar functionality.
 However, this code is for your connected wallet balance rather than the cash account's balance.
 So we need to connect this feature to our deployed solana program and query the balance of the user's `cash_account` instead.